jacksonjude/cloudkit_flutter/README.md

 Within your app, there are two stages involved in setting up this library.
 First, you must initialize the API manager with your CloudKit container, environment, and API token.
 Second, you must create your model classes based on the record types in CloudKit.

-### API Initilization
+### API Initialization

 Before calls to the CloudKit API can be made, three values must be provided to the `CKAPIManager`:
 - CloudKit Container: The container ID used by CloudKit, which is typically `iCloud.` + your bundle ID.
 - CloudKit API Token: A token which must be created via the CloudKit dashboard. **Importantly, you must select the last option within 'URL Redirect' for the 'Sign in Callback'.
 The custom URL can be any short string, such as 'redirect'.**
 - CloudKit Environment: Changes whether the production or development environment is used.
 Corresponding strings are provided in the `CKEnvironment` class.

-To initilize the manager, these three values must be passed into `CKAPIManager.initManager(String container, String apiToken, String environment)`.
-This call should preferably be done in conjunction with the reflection setup initilization, as described below.
+To initialize the manager, these three values must be passed into `CKAPIManager.initManager(String container, String apiToken, String environment)`.
+This call should preferably be done in conjunction with the reflection setup initialization, as described below.

 ### Model Classes - Annotation